Building a Great Manager: What Does It Take to Succeed As a New Manager?

 Managers play a critical role in any business.
-They are the connecting tissue between Ownership and employees.
-Through Managers, Owners can delegate tactical responsibility for specific areas of the business to others so they can focus more the strategic vision for the company.
-Managers help an Owner leverage their own time, but only if proper planning and structure are in place.
+They are the connecting tissue between ownership and employees.
+Through managers, owners can delegate tactical responsibility for specific areas of the business to others so they can focus more on the strategic vision for the company.
+Managers help an owner leverage their own time, but only if proper planning and structure are in place.

 1. Set objectives